Tonywuhk/realai.org/resources/README.md

 * Miles [Brundage](http://www.milesbrundage.com/blog-posts) is a research fellow at the University of Oxford's Future of Humanity Institute.
 * [Denny's](http://blog.dennybritz.com/) Blog where he writes about startups, software engineering, and life in general.
-* [Distill](http://distill.pub/) is a blog dedicated to clear explanations of machine learning.
 * [inFERENCe](http://www.inference.vc/), posts on machine learning, statistics, opinions on things Ferenc's reading in the space.
 * Eric [Jang](http://blog.evjang.com/), technology, A.I., careers.
 * Andrej [Karpathy](http://karpathy.github.io/) blog.